Animal From Mexico

 Quetzal was a symbol for Meso-American cultures | Getty Images

-If you haver been in a tourist destination in Mexico you probably have seen them in the wild, like the Yucatan Peninsula.
+If you have been in a tourist destination in Mexico, you probably have seen wild animals in the wild, like the Yucatan Peninsula.
 Mexico’s wetlands and coastal lagoons are home to the American crocodile (Crocodylus acutus) and spectacled caiman (Caiman crocodilus).
 These reptiles are apex predators, maintaining aquatic ecosystems by controlling fish and other prey populations.
 Ecotourism initiatives highlight their ecological importance while promoting coexistence.

 Crocodiles and Caimans can be found in Mexico | Getty Images